 Summit County Faces an Important Decision

-The Problem: County property tax revenue is no longer sufficient to meet the essential and growing needs of our community.
+The Problem: County property tax revenue does not meet our community's essential and growing needs.

 - Inflation has drastically reduced our purchasing power.

-- Budget expenditures have grown to meet increased community needs/demands, slowed growth, and increased demand for services have created an imbalance in the General and Municipals funds which support basic services including law enforcement, ambulance, public health and the library.
+- Budget expenditures have grown to meet increased community needs, growth, and increased demand for services.
+This has created an imbalance in the General, Municipal, and Assessing & Collecting funds that support basic services like law enforcement, emergency medical services (ambulance), road maintenance, and snow removal.

 - This increase will allow the County to address the impacts of inflation and maintain expected levels of service in the community.

-- The Municipal and General funds support basic service and programs including law enforcement, ambulance, public health, snow plow services, and the library.
+- Municipal, General, and Assessing & Collecting funds support basic services and programs including law enforcement, emergency medical services (ambulance), road maintenance, snow plow services, and the library.